Perton: Old Perton

 The original Perton lay upon the slopes of Perton ridge down to the Bridgnorth road.
 'Perton' derived its name from 'Pear Town' in reference to a particular type of pear which grows in the area.
 The original manor was owned by Edward the Confessor and then by the Abbot of Westminster.
 The abbey held Perton manor until 1162 when it was transferred to the monarch who in turn gave it to Lord William Perton.

-In 1260 a warren was set up for the rashing of rabbits and the manor was held by John de Perton, heir to William, in return for eight days knightly service to the King of England in his wars against the Welsh.
+In 1260 a warren was set up for the raising of rabbits and the manor was held by John de Perton, heir to William, in return for eight days knightly service to the King of England in his wars against the Welsh.

 In 1523 it was sold to James Leveson, a merchant from Wolverhampton, and it eventually passed down to Richard Leveson, a sailor, who served aboard the Ark Royal in the English Navy and who fought against the Spanish Armada.
 He became a commander and in 1596 was knighted after playing a leading role in the Navy's attack on Cádiz.
 After many subsequent attacks against Spain he was appointed Vice Admiral of England in 1604.

 Perton once again changed hands when Sir Walter Wrottesley purchased Perton manor from Richard Sackville, 5th Earl of Dorset in 1662.
 It then remained in the Wrottesley family estate along with many farms until it was sold in the 1960s.